larzw/Cake.Paket.Example/README.md

 nuget Cake
 ```

-### Don't include aliases in your build.cake file.
-They go in your paket.dependencies file.
+### Don't include tool aliases in your build.cake file.
+They go in your paket.dependencies file

 This is a natural step if you're familiar with paket.
 As an example, we'll start with a build.cake file that does **not** use paket.